Tucsonans finding Insta-fame through social media influencing

 He set up a table at the Fourth Avenue Street Fair and more people bought.

-When Facebook started to go off the rails and become more of a platform for political discourse and distaste, he stumbled into Instagram.
+When Facebook started to become more of a platform for political discourse and distaste, he stumbled onto Instagram.
 He created an account and started posting pictures.
-A couple years later, around 2014, he started focusing more on the platform and saw his base grow; he's now at 105,000 followers, all of them generated the old-fashioned way through hashtags and social media networking.
-And before long he started getting freelance job referrals including a commercial gig with the appliance giant LG that sent him to Iceland, all expenses paid, several times for a photo shoot.
+A couple years later, around 2014, he started focusing more on the platform and saw his base grow; he’s now at 105,000 followers, all of them generated the old-fashioned way through hashtags and social-media networking.
+And before long he started getting freelance job referrals, including a commercial gig with the appliance giant LG that sent him to Iceland, all expenses paid, several times for a photo shoot.

 “That was the coolest and the best paying job,” he recalled.